dgraph-io/dgraph-docs/content/get-started/index.md

   }
 }
 ```
-The query lists all movies that have a `release_date` and for each, it looks for the  `director` and `starring` relations and provide the name attribute of the related nodes if any.
+The query lists all movies that have a `release_date` and for each, it looks for the  `director` and `starring` relations and provides the name attribute of the related nodes if any.

 1. In the response panel, select **Graph**, to view a Graph output: